thomashoullier/pkg-merge/README.md

 available in _I_.
 * _a_ is the coin with smallest numismatic value _w_ out of the coins of face value _r_.
-* _mindwidth_ is the smallest power of two in the decomposition of X.
+* _minwidth_ is the smallest power of two in the decomposition of X.

 We call the optimal subset of coins for _I_ and _X_: _S(I,X)_.